 On June 19, 2014 the Company issued Surplus Notes ("2014 Notes") with a principal balance of \$450 million, bearing interest at 4.875%, and a maturity date of June 19, 2064.
 Proceeds from the issuance of the 2014 Notes were \$444.6 million, net of discounts and fees.
 The 2014 Notes were issued pursuant to Rule 144A under the Securities Act of 1933, as amended, and are administered by The Bank of New York Mellon as fiscal agent.
 Interest on these 2014 Notes is scheduled to be paid semiannually on June 19 and December 19 of each year.
 The 2014 Notes are unsecured and subordinated to all present and future indebtedness, policy claims and other creditor claims of the Company.
 Under New York Insurance Law, the 2014 Notes are not part of the legal liabilities of the Company.
 The 2014 Notes do not repay principal prior to maturity.
-Each payment of interest or principal may be made only with the prior approval of the Superintendent and only out of surplus funds that the Superintendent, the 2014 Notes may be redeemed at the option of the Company at any time (in whole or in part) at the "make-whole" redemption price equal to the greater of the principal amount of the 2014 Notes to be redeemed, or the sum of the 2014 Notes are to be redeemed, discounted to the redemption date on a semi-annual basis at the adjusted treasury rate plus 25 basis points.
-The Company paid \$22 million in interest for the years ended December 31, 2018 and December 31, 2017, respectively.
+Each payment of interest or principal may be made only with the prior approval of the Superintendent and only out of surplus funds that the Superintendent determines to be available for such payments under New York Insurance Law.
+Provided that approval is granted by the Superintendent, the 2014 Notes may be redeemed at the option of the Company at any time (in whole or in part) at the "make-whole" redemption price equal to the greater of the principal amount of the 2014 Notes to be redeemed, or the sum of the present value of the remaining scheduled interest and principal payments, excluding accrued interest as of the date on which the 2014 Notes are to be redeemed, discounted to the redemption date on a semi-annual basis at the adjusted treasury rate plus 25 basis points.
+The Company paid \$22 million in interest for the years ended December 31, 2019 and December 31, 2018, respectively.